Theodore Roosevelt Inaugural National Historic Site: Later history

 The Wilcoxes continued to live in the home until their deaths in the 1930s.
 The home's furniture was sold at a public auction and the property became the Kathryn Lawrence Restaurant.
 The proprietors removed interior walls, demolished a carriage house, and painted many of the finished wood surfaces before the restaurant ceased operations in 1961.

 Museum

 The first part of the house is a museum displaying many items from the 1901 Pan-American Exposition, including wine glasses, plates, playing cards, and the key to the Temple of Music.
-The last room is a recreation of the office Roosevelt used during his presidency, and includes an interactive desk which can be used to send e-mails to yourself.
+The last room is a recreation of the office Roosevelt used during his presidency, and includes an interactive desk which visitors can use to send e-mails to themselves.

 Administrative history

 The National Historic Site was authorized on November 2, 1966.
-As an historic area administered by the National Park Service, it was automatically listed on the National Register of Historic Places the same day.
+As a historic area administered by the National Park Service, it was automatically listed on the National Register of Historic Places the same day.